Energy for what? Aalto Sustainability Talks 27 November: slides, text and video

-Dirtiest here are probably the diesel-run water pumps and kerosene lanterns, that are widely utilized because it gets very dark in the villages in the night.
-And also because reliable grid power is not available for everybody.
+Dirtiest here are probably the diesel-run water pumps and kerosene lanterns, that are widely utilized.
+Also because reliable grid power is not available for everybody.
 But let’s take some moments with the traditional cooking stoves, the chulhas.
 Because it is the most popular technology for cooking in these areas.

 I have taken this picture near Unnao in Uttar Pradesh.
 From an outdoor kitchen in a rural hamlet (small village).
 The chulha cooking tradition has been in India maybe at least 4000 years.
 There is evidence them being in use 1800 BCE.
 The stoves are typically made out of mud or clay.
 Often women manufacture them.
 They come in all shapes, designs and sizes.
 Many families in rural India have one or more stoves like this.